 The good news is that performance of bond funds is not solely tied to the incremental changes in interest rates.
 Bond fund total returns are generated from two sources; interest payments on bonds (paid as fund distributions) and changes in bond prices.
 While interest rates rise, active portfolio managers have opportunities to purchase bonds at higher yields, and over time, a portfolio’s income may offset a decline in the value of individual bonds, mitigating the impact of that decline on a Fund’s total return.

 Since its inception in 1980, approximately 98.6% of the Bloomberg Barclays Municipal Bond Index total return has been generated by income.

 Active Bond Fund Management

 Periods of rising rates can be challenging for investors who purchase individual bonds or funds aligned with a bond index.
-Active bond fund managers have the ability to take strategic steps in an effort to mitigate, to some degree, the impact of market volatility.
-With the ability to actively manage fund holdings over time, these managers may implement a number of strategies in order to adjust fund holdings based on market expectations.
-Fund holdings may be altered by quality rating in an effort to manage credit risk – a risk which may increase along with rising rates.
-Holdings may also be altered by maturity date and coupon, thereby adjusting portfolio duration, or the sensitivity of the portfolio to movements in rates.
+Active bond fund managers have the ability to take strategic steps to mitigate, to some degree, the impact of market volatility.
+With the ability to actively manage fund holdings over time, these managers may implement a number of strategies to adjust fund holdings based on market expectations.
+Fund holdings may be altered by quality rating in an effort to manage credit risk – a risk that may increase along with rising rates.
+Holdings may also be altered by maturity date and coupon, thereby adjusting portfolio duration or the sensitivity of the portfolio to movements in rates.
 Reducing portfolio duration would reduce sensitivity to a change in rates.